teilWERK/ewindow.org/index.md

 # SOFTWARE

-Developer Jonathan Sieber with this project started his own adventure in developing a proper free software system of audiovideo communication.
+strfry and zoff with this project started their own adventure in developing a proper free software system of audiovideo communication.

 The EWindows are based on a software developed for running on affordable technologies (such as Raspberry Pi *raspberryPi is a open-source hardware computer. is like a small computer that you can use for prototyping.*) and which uses a low bandwidth.